hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 --------

 The workflows below are grouped into two integration stages.
+..
+REVIEW: My strong opinion is that we should remove the distinction and MVPs of supporting CC vs supporting the token standard.
+I believe that exchanges need to support 2 step transfers in both directions for CC anyway and that's the only distinction between the two.
+..
+We can cut this page in half and have exchanges support the token standard by having them support both 1step and 2 step transfers.
 * :ref:`mvp-for-cc` contains the minimum viable product (MVP) workflows for integrating Canton Coin (CC) into the exchange.
   It comes with the limitation that both the exchange and the customers need to set up a ``TransferPreapproval`` to enable 1-step transfers of CC.